 Can I continue to drive if I appeal my licence disqualification?

-If your license was disqualified by the Court and you appeal that decision, the disqualification period will be stayed until the appeal is completed.
-This means you will still be able to drive until then; it is however, still best to check with the Court Registry before you get back behind the wheel.
+If the Court disqualified your license and you appeal that decision, the disqualification period will be stayed until the appeal is completed.
+This means you will still be able to drive until then; it is, however, still best to check with the Court Registry before you get back behind the wheel.

-If your license was disqualified by the police at the time you were charged, then the disqualification will continue until a decision on the appeal has been made.
+If the police disqualified your license when you were charged, then the disqualification will continue until a decision on the appeal has been made.
 This means you will be unable to drive.

 Can I get a worse outcome if I appeal?

 It can happen; however, the Court must warn you if they are considering a harsher penalty.
 This is called a “Parker Warning.”
 It means that the Judge in the District Court thinks that you were given a reasonable sentence.
 When given the warning, you have the choice to continue or not.
 If you choose to continue, you may be given a harsher sentence.
 If you choose to withdraw, the original order of the Local Court will stand.
 It is important to note that even if you are given a Parker Warning, it does not mean the District Court will give you a harsher penalty.

 If you are given a Parker Warning, your solicitor will be able to give you advice on the likely outcome of the appeal and whether you should continue or consider withdrawing the appeal.